Aulus Cornelius Cossus (dictator)

-Aulus Cornelius Cossus (fl.
-5th-4th centuries BC) was a politician and general in the early Roman Republic who was appointed dictator in 385 BC to quell the alleged revolution of Marcus Manlius Capitolinus.
+Aulus Cornelius Cossus (fl. early 4th century BC) was a politician and general in the early Roman Republic who was appointed dictator in 385 BC to quell the alleged revolution of Marcus Manlius Capitolinus.

 Life

 Although a member of the important patrician gens Cornelia, the lack of contemporary sources and subsequent historiographical tradition of Rome has caused some confusion in the career of Cossus.
 This is due to his namesake, who had won the spolia opima and served as consul in 428.
 One of these men is recorded as serving as consul in 413, though which of the two it was is debated.

 Background to the dictatorship of 385 BC

 War with the Volsci

 For much of the early Republic, Rome was in a state of constant war with its neighbours in central Italy.
 To the south, the Volsci had posed a military threat since at least the time of the king Lucius Tarquinius Superbus and by the early 4th century BC, wars were regularly fought along the border.
 In 385, another war between the two broke out.
 The situation in this case was made worse by the refusal of the Roman allies among the Latins and Hernici to supply troops to field against the Volsci, supposedly out of fear.